 Shaniko Wool Company’s family ranches have all been tending sheep for more than 100 years.
 They are carrying on the important work fundamental to the future strength of our planet.
 One of their noteworthy contributions is the care and diligence they bring to managing soil and rangeland health, resulting in increased yield, grazing capacity, and erosion reversal.
 Because of their work, surrounding wildlife and plant species thrive, and the local ecosystems benefit immensely.

 Shaniko Wool Company has launched an initiative that scientifically measures its producers’ carbon sequestration through a combination of soil and bio-based sampling, laboratory analysis and modeling.
 In fact, they bank significantly more carbon than they emit into the atmosphere.
-And with the fashion industry being responsible for 10% of annual global carbon emissions, efforts from ranchers like these are paramount to our planet.
-We're so incredibly proud to be using wool exclusively from Shaniko Wool Company.
+And with the fashion industry being responsible for 10% of annual global carbon emissions, efforts from ranchers like these are paramount to the planet.
+I'm so incredibly proud to be using wool exclusively from Shaniko Wool Company.

 Photos used with permission, Shaniko Wool Company